 Corporate Contributor

-A corporate contributor is one who contributes code on behalf of their employer (and not on their own behalf).
-If you are contributing code on your own behalf, please see the Individual Contributor workflow.
+A corporate contributor is someone who contributes code on behalf of their employer, not as an individual.
+If you are contributing code on your behalf, please refer to the Individual Contributor workflow.

-3. EasyCLA checks the CLA status of all committers involved in that pull request.
+EasyCLA will automatically check the CLA status for all contributors involved in the pull request.

 5. Click Authorize LF-Engineering.
 (Subsequent contributions will not require authorization.)